AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/colorstops.md

 ---
 template: main.html
+title: Colorstop Animations
+description: One way to style the color of a tool is using colorstops where the state of the entity is used to choose a color for the tool.
+tags:
+  - Animations
+  - Colorstop
 ---

 One way to style the color of a tool is using colorstops where the state of the entity is used to choose a color for the tool.
 Both the `fill` and `stroke` attributes can be painted.